 How many documentaries have you seen, total?
 No, Spinal Tap doesn’t count!
 There have been a few breakout documentaries over the years, movies like Roger and Me, Super Size Me, Hoop Dreams, and lately Won’t You Be My Neighbor have all been popular at the box office, as far as docs go.
 There’s always a sub-genre within every genre, and sure enough “marijuana documentary” is a sub-genre within the documentary world.
 Just like feature films, these cannabis documentaries vary in their quality.
 None are as bad as Reefer Madness, of course, the absolute pit of despair when it comes to film quality.
 Looking at IMDB ratings, we put together a list of all the marijuana documentaries, from best to worst.

-Let’s dive into some of these documentaries about marijuana, and see what aspect of the plant they actually document.
+Let’s dive into some of the best weed documentaries, and see what aspect of the plant they actually document.

 |1||American Drug War 2: Cannabis Destiny||2013||8.5|